itsjunetime/smserver/README.md

 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ### Acknowledged issues:
+- Creating new conversations does not work on iOS 14+.
+This is being worked on.
 - Although typing indicators do appear when the other party starts typing, they don't always disappear when they stop typing.
 This is also being worked on.

 ### To file an issue: